 - Relevancy – matches results that have a relevant title / description to your query.
 This is the default option on YouTube and is usually the best.

 - Upload date – can find the most recent videos, especially useful if you are looking for sports highlights.

 - View count – can be used to display the most viewed videos at the top.

 - Rating – a tricky little parameter, than can offer mixed results.
 Usually, awful videos receive many dislikes but depending on your query; they may become less relevant.

 There is more to searching videos on YouTube than these obvious options.
 For instance, just like in the regular Google search box, YouTube allows the use of quotes to force an exact match.

 Using the plus sign between two or more terms will make sure that results will absolutely contain those words.
-As you may have already experience, YouTube has the habit of dropping certain words if the result is not so relevant.
-Moreover, by adding the intitle: operator at the end of a query (followed by a keyword of course) will force YouTube to show results that contain that word in the title.
+As you may have already experienced, YouTube has the habit of dropping certain words if the result is not so relevant.
+Moreover, by adding the intitle operator at the end of a query (followed by a keyword of course) will force YouTube to show results that contain that word in the title.